Pavithramary-tec/sentiment_analysis/README.md

 Enter YouTube video IDs (comma separated), select your chart type, and click "Analyze" to see results and charts.

 📊 Example Output

 Sentiment Table: Shows each comment, its sentiment, and a tailored suggestion.

 Charts: Visualizes the overall distribution of sentiments.

 🚀 Conclusion

 This project demonstrates how to combine real-time data fetching, NLP, and web development for insightful sentiment analysis of YouTube comments—all in a modern, user-friendly app!
-Try it out, star the repo, and share your feedback!